Volley Amriswil

-Lindaren Volley Amriswil is a Swiss professional men's volleyball club based in Amriswil.
+Lindaren Volley Amriswil is a Swiss professional men's volleyball club based in Amriswil, Switzerland.

 The A-grade men's team established itself as a top-tier Swiss team in the early 1990s and has continuously finished the Swiss championships in top ranks ever since.

 The men's semi-professional tema club has qualified for and participated in European Cups several times since 1995.
 Several team members have played on the Swiss national team.